The Evolution of Post-Starburst Galaxies from $z\sim1$ to the Present: Luminosity Function

 The second way to see the downsizing trend, which is less affected by the selection biases, is to compare number densities of post-starburst galaxies at fixed magnitude for different redshift bins.
 For example, at $M=-23.5$ the number densities for different redshift bins gradually decrease from $z\sim0.7$ to $z\sim0.5$, while the two low-redshift bins of SDSS have almost no galaxies at that magnitude, even though they would have been observed and selected if they exist.
-The exception to this trend is the highest-redshift bin ($z>0.75$) which has the smallest number of galaxies and also is likely the one that suffers from selection biases most severely.
-Indeed, this downsizing trend is already qualitatively apparent in Figure \ref{fig:absfidmag_redshift}, plotting absolute magnitude against redshift.
-In this plot, there are only a few galaxies at $M\sim-23.5$ from SDSS I/II, despite the fact that this magnitude is much brighter than the selection limit and such galaxies could be observed with no problem if they existed.
+The exception to this trend is the highest-redshift bin ($0.75<z<0.90$) which has the smallest number of galaxies but suffers from the largest selection biases.

 This way of viewing the downsizing trend is shown in Figure \ref{fig:lf_luminosity}.
 The number densities at fixed luminosity are shown as a function of redshift.
-The information used in this plot is the same as that in Figure \ref{fig:lf_redshift} with re-binning in magnitude into bins of size $\Delta M=0.5$.
+The information used in this plot is the same as that in Figure \ref{fig:lf_redshift}, using magnitude bins of size $\Delta M=0.5$.
 For each luminosity, the number density of post-starburst galaxies increases strongly with redshift, by more than an order of magnitude from $z=0.1$ to $z=0.6$ in the case of the sample at $M=-23$, while at fixed redshift, the fainter objects are more numerous.
-The exception to these trends are again the highest-redshift bin and lowest luminosity bin, both of which are likely to be affected the most by selection effects.
+The exception to these trends is again the highest-redshift bin and lowest luminosity bin, both of which are likely to be affected the most by selection effects.

-The luminosity functions of BOSS CMASS galaxies are then fitted to Gaussian functions in magnitude (log-normal in luminosity) with inverse-variance weights.
-The fitting function is